junxit/us-congress-bills-117/metadata.md

 - 2021-06-23 — Pursuant to section 11 of H. Res.
 486, and the motion offered by Mr. McGovern, the following bills passed under suspension of the rules: H.R.
 482; H.R.
 704; H.R.
 961, as amended; H.R.
 1314; H.R.
 2571, as amended; H.R.
 2679, as amended; H.R.
 2694; H.R.
 2922, as amended; H.R.
 3182; H.R.
 3239; H.R.
 3241, as amended; H.R.
 3723; H.R.
 3752; H.R.
 3841; S. 409; and S. 1340. (consideration: CR H3026-3052; text: CR H3029)
 - 2021-06-23 — Pursuant to the provisions of H. Res.
 486, proceedings on H.R.
 3182 are considered vacated.
 - 2021-06-24 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2022-05-03 — Passed Senate without amendment by Voice Vote. (consideration: CR S2291)
+- 2022-05-03 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2022-05-03 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2022-05-03 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2022-05-04 — Message on Senate action sent to the House.
+- 2022-05-11 — Presented to President.
+- 2022-05-11 — Presented to President.
+- 2022-05-16 — Became Public Law No: 117-126.
+- 2022-05-16 — Became Public Law No: 117-126.
+- 2022-05-16 — Signed by President.
+- 2022-05-16 — Signed by President.